-57. Benefits are normally paid by way of a lump sum.
-The amount and means of calculation of the benefit paid depend on the type of the scheme.

-- 58. Where a scheme is a defined contribution scheme, the benefit paid will equal the members' vested benefit in the scheme which is the accumulation of the members' contributions plus the appropriate proportion of the employer's contributions and the investment return on both. - 59.
+- 57. Benefits (including benefits transferred from one scheme to another) are normally paid by way of a lump sum.
+The amount and means of calculation of the benefit paid depend on the type of the scheme. - 58.
+Where a scheme is a defined contribution scheme, the benefit paid will equal the members' vested benefit in the scheme which is the accumulation of the members' contributions plus the appropriate proportion of the employer's contributions and the investment return on both. - 59.
 Where the scheme is a defined benefit scheme, the benefit paid is determined by the governing rules and is generally calculated on the basis of length of service and the members' salary, which may be based on current salary, an average salary or another method as determined by the scheme rules. - 60.
-The trustee/administrator is primarily responsible for ensuring that all benefit payments which should have been made are correctly paid to bona fide members in accordance with the governing rules or the MPFSO/ORSO, the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA. - 61.
+The trustee/administrator is primarily responsible for ensuring that all benefit payments (including transfer of benefits to other schemes) which should have been made are correctly paid to bona fide members in accordance with the governing rules or the MPFSO/ORSO, the General Regulation, the Exemption Regulation, the relevant Rules, guidelines and codes issued by the MPFA. - 61.
 In many cases, where an employee leaves an ORSO scheme, part or all of the employer's contributions plus the investment returns thereon in respect of that member may not be paid to the member.
 These forfeitures may be applied (depending on the rules of the scheme) in reducing the contributions of the employer, retained in the scheme for the benefit of members, or returned to the employer.
 The same rules will apply to voluntary contributions made by an employer to a MPF scheme.